rufoa/cljcc.com/index.md

 A *token spec* is a map describing a particular token.
 It usually has a `:name`, and has a `:pattern`, which can be either a string or a regex.

 The map may also have an `:ignore` entry, which when `true` results in the token being ignored.
 This is useful when working with languages which are whitespace-insensitive or can have inline comments in the source code.

+String tokens can have a `:ci` entry, which when `true`, causes the token to be matched against input in a case-insensitive manner.

 ### Priorities